taiji-chain/doc.taiji.io/content/getting-started/_index.md

 reviewed: true
 ---

 Currently, there is one Java command line console and a [demo web client][] available to interact with the taiji blockchain, and we are working on other clients at the moment.
+If this is your first time, please use the web-client on the cloud to get started.

 There three ways to run the command line console.